 Increasingly faster internet bandwidths and more efficient graphics chips make it possible to run interactive 3D graphics on websites.
 Besides the "wow effect" such a solution provides an opportunity to familiarise potential customers with your offer, let them view you product from every angle and significantly increase the amount of time they stay on your website or the online store.
 In other words, it's a playground for your prospects that helps them to decide whether they are interested in the product.

 Presenting products in 3D on your website is now simpler than ever

 Dedicated 3D module on HubSpot

 During the lockdown, we have noticed a huge demand for presenting the product offers as 3D models in online stores.
 Usually, implementing 3D models on a website is rather expensive, time-consuming and requires some tech knowledge.
 Therefore, our main goal was to focus on making the process as easy as possible.
 If you already use HubSpot CMS and have your own 3D models, it will take you just a few clicks to place them on your website.
-All you need is our 3D module available on the HubSpot Asset Marketplace, and do a few quick steps.
+All you need is our 3D module, and do a few quick steps.

 How to add a 3D model to your website on HubSpot CMS:

 - Get the 3D module from the HubSpot Asset Marketplace (it will be automatically added to the design manager).

 - Go to the HubSpot page editor and drag-and-drop the 3D module to your website.

 - Replace the default 3D model with your own design.

 - Turn on auto-rotation.
 The model will rotate 360 degrees in a loop (optional).